Feeder Clubs, Supporter Behavioural Contracts and the ‘Yid Army’

 There is a balance to strike and it’s not so clear-cut.

-Racism is normally delivered in football grounds by individual idiots (unless you’re Millwall) and these are the people who should be targeted.
+Racism is normally delivered in football grounds by individual idiots and these are the people who should be targeted.
 Traditional banter should be considered, as just that.
-Spurs fans not being able to call themselves yids was bordering on repression.
+Spurs fans not being able to refer to themselves as the ‘yid army’ was bordering on repression.

 Fair play to the Stonewall charity for this initiative to raise awareness of homophobia in football.
 Simple and effective, it’s raising the issue and making people think, rather than ordering them to do something.
 There’s no big hoo-ha about getting players to wear them.
 It was left to be a matter of choice.
 Which is a more effective way of, in this case, making the player to make an actual choice, rather than just following an instruction, which they are largely trained to do in their professional life.